The course of the war will determine the fate of the economy and the housing market

 The general rise in the price level is pinching all consumers.
 This reduces people’s ability to raise self-financing for new real estate.
 In addition, servicing an existing or new loan takes less time.

-Inflation rates that exceed wage growth and, in fact, expenses, which rise significantly faster than the growth rate of the consumer price index, reduce people’s purchasing power and therefore their ability to participate in the real estate market.
+Inflation rates that exceed wage growth and, in fact, expenses, which rise significantly faster than the growth rate of the consumer price index, reduce people’s purchasing power and, therefore, their ability to participate in the real estate market.

 Inflation is linked to interest rates